brito-rafa/k8s-webhooks/examples-for-projectvelero/README.md

 Current design doc (on the PR): https://github.com/vmware-tanzu/velero/pull/3050

 For such, we need an API group with multiple versions.
+For the target clusters, please use k8s 1.18 and later.

 Evolution of RockBand.music.example.io schema across API Group versions: